Lately I’ve decided to start sharing more of my blogging secrets with you guys.

 I hope you got a lot out of this post!
 I know some people will read this and think I’m only trying to sell something.
 On the surface, that is a true evaluation.
 I am trying to sell you something.
 Just the exact things I think you need to take your blog to the next level.
 They worked for me & I know they’ll work for you.
 I hope you decide to join me on this journey!
 Take care.

 I have BIG NEWS!
-In depth Pinterest keyword training is here!
+In depth Pinterest & Google keyword training is here!

 Over the past few years, I developed several strategies & theories for Pinterest keyword selection & pin optimization that goes down to the post level and also helps you rank the single post for Pinterest AND Google.
 I’ve never seen these theories taught anywhere else before, so I want to share them with you!

-This course will be a video walk-through to show you exactly what I do to mine Pinterest keywords AND the theory behind why certain pins bring traffic and others don’t.
+First, this course will be a video walk-through to show you exactly what I do to mine Pinterest keywords AND the theory behind why certain pins bring traffic and others don’t.
+Then we will turn our attention to Google and I will show you a simple, yet effective way to get keywords for your content, check that you can actually compete for those terms, AND optimize your posts with the keyword phrases.